The Arc-Floer conjecture for plane curves: Introduction

-In \cite{budur2020cohomology} the authors conjectured that, up to a shift, the cohomology with compact support of the restricted $m$-th contact locus coincides with the Floer cohomology of $\varphi^m$.
-The conjecture was made based on the following evidence: \begin{enumerate} \item As explained in \cite[\S 4]{mclean2019}, the Euler characteristic of $\mathrm{HF}^*(\varphi^m,+)$ is $(-1)^n\Lambda_{\varphi^m}$, where $\Lambda_{\varphi^m}$ denotes the Lefschetz number of $\varphi^m$.
-Hence the conjecture would imply that the Euler characteristic of $\mathcal{X}_m$ is $\Lambda_{\varphi^m}$.
-Indeed, this was proven by Denef and Loeser \cite{denef-loeser2002}. \item Using an $m$-separating log resolution, McLean \cite{mclean2019} constructed a spectral sequence converging to $\mathrm{HF}^\bullet(\varphi^m,+)$.
-In turn, Budur, Fernández de Bobadilla, Lê and Nguyen \cite{budur2020cohomology} constructed an analogous spectral sequence converging to $H_c^\bullet(\mathcal{X}_m,\Z)$. \item Also in \cite{budur2020cohomology}, the authors showed the conjecture holds when $m$ equals the multiplicity of $f$. \end{enumerate}
+In \cite{budur2020cohomology}, Budur, Fernández de Bobadilla, Lê and Nguyen conjectured that the cohomology with compact support of $\X_m$ (considered with its analytic topology) coincides, up to a shift, with the Floer cohomology of $\varphi^m$.
+The conjecture was made based on the following evidence: \begin{enumerate} \item As explained in \cite[\S 4]{mclean2019}, the Euler characteristic of $\mathrm{HF}^\bullet(\varphi^m,+)$ is equal to $(-1)^n\Lambda_{\varphi^m}$, where $\Lambda_{\varphi^m}$ denotes the Lefschetz number of $\varphi^m$.
+Denef and Loeser proved in \cite{denef-loeser2002} that the compactly supported Euler characteristic of $\X_m$ is equal to $\Lambda_{\varphi^m}$.
+Thus the conjecture may be seen as a lift of this result about Euler characteristics to a statement about cohomology. \item Using an $m$-separating log resolution, McLean \cite{mclean2019} constructed a spectral sequence converging to $\mathrm{HF}^\bullet(\varphi^m,+)$.
+In turn, Budur et al. \cite{budur2020cohomology} constructed an analogous spectral sequence converging to $H_c^\bullet(\X_m)$. \item Also in \cite{budur2020cohomology}, Budur et al. showed the conjecture holds when $m$ equals the multiplicity of $f$. \end{enumerate}

-However, there was no family of singularities supporting the conjecture.
+However, there was no class of singularities for which the conjecture was known to hold.
 The main purpose of this paper is to provide the first such example.
-Namely, we show the conjecture holds for $n=1$, i.e. the case of plane curves:
+Namely, we show the conjecture holds for $n=1$, i.e. for the case of plane curves:

 \begin{theorem} Let $f \in \C\{x,y\}$ a reduced convergent power series such that $f(0,0)=0$.
 For every integer $m \geq 1$ there is an isomorphism

 \end{theorem}